ibnuda/fpmortals/manuscript/complete.md

     ...
   }
 ~~~~~~~~

-The entry point to a Shapeless derivation is a method, `gen`, requiring two type
-parameters: the `A` that we are deriving and the `R` for its generic
-representation.
-We then ask for the `Generic.Aux[A, R]`, relating `A` to `R`,
-and an instance of the `Derived` typeclass for the `R`.
-We begin with this
-signature and simple implementation:

 Titik mulai dari derivasi Shapeless adalah metoda `gen` yang meminta dua parameter
 tipe: `A` sebagai yang kita derivasikan dan `R` sebagai representasi generiknya.